 What We Do

-The Hult Center is a nonprofit organization whose youth health education classes supplement the health education efforts of Illinois schools, as well as for families, civic groups, youth organizations, and social agencies.
-We offer programs for Pre-K through high school students on many health related topics.
-Our programs are designed to meet your classroom objectives, as well as Illinois State Goals for learning.
-Our signature health education programs are based around the five teaching theaters here at the Hult Center – General Health, TAM, Nutrition, Family Life, and Substance Abuse Prevention.
-Most of our signature health education programs can go on the road and be implemented in schools throughout central Illinois via our outreach programming.
-We charge a nominal fee for our in-house and outreach programs (see page 5 for our 2016-2017 Education Program Fees).
+Hult Center for Healthy Living is a nonprofit organization whose youth health education classes supplement the health education efforts of Illinois schools, as well as for families, civic groups, youth organizations, and social agencies.
+Our team of dedicated professional Health Education Specialists offer programs for Pre-K through high school students designed to meet your classroom objectives, as well as Illinois State Goals for learning.
+We charge a nominal fee for our in-house and outreach programs.
 Many of our programs can be tailored to fit your students’ needs.
-If you have a special needs class, we are able to tailor our programs to fit the needs of your class and/or students.
+If you serve youth with special needs, we are able to adapt our health education programs to fit the needs of your class and/or students.

 Contact us at 309-692-6650 or email@example.com for more information and scheduling.